lokxii/Mac-trackpad-mapper/README.md

 - [x] Highly configurable
 - [x] Status bar app for easy toggling absolute tracking

-I personally use this to play Osu! on Mac with trackpad.
+I personally use this to play Osu! (& Osu!lazer) on Mac with trackpad.

 ## Modifying rule
 There is a function `map` in `settings.h` that converts normalized finger